MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     Also for these applications, to improve performance for Office 2016 with SharePoint Online and OneDrive for Business, automatic and recommended labeling is applied when the file closes rather than when the file saves (automatically saves or the user chooses to save).
 Similarly, if the setting **All documents and email must have a label** is enabled, users are not prompted to select a label until the file closes.
 The exception is for Word 2016 and Excel 2016 and the user selects the **Save As** option.
 Then, this action triggers these labeling behaviors if they are configured.

-**New features**:

-- New PowerShell cmdlet, [Set-AIPFileClassification](/powershell/module/azureinformationprotection/Set-AIPFileClassification).
-When you run this cmdlet, it inspects the file contents and automatically applies labels to unlabeled files, according to the conditions that you specify in the Azure Information Protection policy.

 ## Version 1.4.21.0

 **Released**: 03/15/2017